 403 SCHEDULE OF MEETINGS

 The schedule of regular meetings for the Committee shall be established at the first Committee meeting following the Commission’s adoption of its meeting schedule for the subsequent calendar year.
-The Administrator of Accreditation shall make a recommendation to the Committee regarding the Committee schedule and after consideration of that recommendation; the Committee will act to adopt a regular meeting schedule.
+The Administrator of Accreditation shall make a recommendation to the Committee regarding the Committee schedule and after consideration of that recommendation, the Committee will act to adopt a regular meeting schedule.
 The regular meetings shall be held primarily in Sacramento, but may be held any place in California, when deemed appropriate by the Administrator of Accreditation and the co-chairs.
+Meetings may be held via technology as needed.

 404 ATTENDANCE, ABSENCES; DECLARATION OF VACANCY